Dodgers' Kershaw, Guardians' Lively, Tigers' Mize and Yankees' Stroman are left off ALDS rosters

 Pitchers Clayton Kershaw and Joe Kelly were left off the Los Angeles Dodgers' roster for their NL Division Series against the San Diego Padres that started Saturday.

+Kershaw is done for the season after his big toe injury worsened, manager Dave Roberts said.
+Kelly also won't be available until the World Series should the Dodgers make it that far.

-Edgardo Henriquez, a 22-year-old right-hander whose fastball averaged 98.7 mph when he pitched his first three big league games during the final week of the regular season, was included by the Dodgers.
+Edgardo Henriquez, a 22-year-old right-hander whose fastball averaged 98.7 mph when he pitched his first three big league games during the final week of the regular season, was included on the Dodgers' NLDS roster.

 Right-hander Michael Grove was included but outfielder Kevin Kiermaier was omitted.